McWane Company History

 The history of McWane traces its roots to the ingenuity of a family who lived in the Blue Ridge Mountains of Virginia.
 Charles Phillip (C.P.)
 McWane entered the foundry business in 1871.
 His sons, Henry and James Ransom (J.R.), managed various parts of the family business, with J.R. eventually settling in Birmingham, Alabama.

-In 1921, McWane (J. R) left and began another new venture, the McWane Cast Iron Pipe Company.
+In 1921, J. R. McWane began another new venture, the McWane Cast Iron Pipe Company.
 As America grew, so did the need to supply flourishing cities with clean water and to remove waste safely.
 As a result, McWane was able to grow his business.
 He expanded operations from Birmingham to include a second facility in Provo, Utah, in 1926 called the Pacific States Cast Iron Pipe Company.

-In 1962, William (Bill) McWane expanded by acquiring Empire Coke Company, a manufacturer of foundry coke and by-products for foundries and other industrial operations.
-In 1971, James (Jim) Ransom McWane, became president of McWane Cast Iron Pipe Company.
+In 1962, William (Bill) McWane expanded the company by acquiring Empire Coke Company, a manufacturer of foundry coke and by-products for foundries and other industrial operations.
+In 1971, James (Jim) Ransom McWane became president of McWane Cast Iron Pipe Company.

-In 1975, McWane purchased Atlantic States Cast Iron Pipe Company of Phillipsburg, N.J., preserving American jobs in the process.
+In 1975, McWane purchased Atlantic States Cast Iron Pipe Company in Phillipsburg, N.J.
 The company next diversified by acquiring the Union Foundry Company, an Anniston, AL, waterworks fittings business.

 In 1995, McWane acquired Tyler Pipe & Coupling in Texas.
 The company also purchased a couplings operation in California, now known as ANACO.
-During the late 1990s, McWane acquired the Bibby Companies through Canada Pipe, Tennessee-based Manchester Tank & Equipment Company, Brunner Manufacturing, and Amerex Corporation of Trussville, AL, to the company.
-The company also owns Manchester Tankand Equipment in Australia.
+During the late 1990s, McWane acquired the Bibby Companies through Canada Pipe, Tennessee-based Manchester Tank & Equipment Company, Brunner Manufacturing, and Amerex Corporation of Trussville, AL. Today, Manchester Tank also hasfacilitiesin Australia and Chile.

-In 2008, Janus Fire Systems, based out of Crown Point, IN, joined McWane as a division of Amerex..
+In 2008, Janus Fire Systems, based out of Crown Point, Indiana, joined McWane as a division of Amerex.
 Janus is dedicated to becoming the leader in the fire suppression special hazard industry.

-Then, in 2012, McWane began their diversification strategy into technology by adding Synapse Wireless to their portfolio of companies.
-Additional technology additions to McWane include ComTech Korea, a mobile communications service provider based in Seoul, Futurecom, an Ontario-based RF coverage extension solutions, and Nighthawk, a leading provider for wireless smart grid solutions.
-In 2014, McWane acquired UK-based Zinwave, a global company which has pioneer a new approach for reliable multi-service in-building wireless coverage.
+In 2012, McWane invested into technology by adding Synapse Wireless to their portfolio of companies.
+Additional technology additions to McWane include Futurecom, an Ontario-based RF coverage extension solution, and Nighthawk, a leading provider for wireless smart grid solutions.
+In 2014, McWane acquired UK-based Zinwave, a global company which has pioneered a new approach for reliable multi-service in-building wireless coverage.

-Today, McWane, Inc. is a multinational and diverse corporation with over 6,000 team-members globally and is one of the largest privately owned companies in the southeastern USA.
+Today, McWane, Inc. is a multinational and diverse corporation with over 6,000 team-members globally and is one of the largest privately-owned companies in the southeastern USA.